 I feel like I’m on a bit of a ginger kick at the moment.
-Like a lot of people we’ve both been skirting the edges of a cold since Christmas it seems like a sensible way to keep it at bay.
-I don’t know if it’s an effective remedy but there’s no harm in trying.
-Fortunately, I’m a big fan of the fresh flavour and warmth that ginger brings to food so using it can only be a positive thing in my eyes.
-Good job too, as my Ginger & Garlic Prawns contain a lot!
+Like a lot of people we’ve both been skirting the edges of a cold in recent weeks.
+Whether or not it is actually an effective deterrent to winter bugs I don’t know, but there’s no harm in trying.
+Fortunately, I’m a big fan of the fresh flavour and warmth that ginger brings to food.
+It’s one of those ingredients for which I need very little encouragement.
+Especially when I’m cooking anything that could be considered Asian in origin.

 The rest of the flavour hit comes from even more fresh shredded ginger and sliced garlic that forms the base of the stir fry.
 You can see how this dish got its name now, right?
-These two key flavours are stir-fried in the pan for a couple of minutes to release their flavours immediately before the prawns are added.
+These two key flavours are stir-fried in the pan for a couple of minutes to release their flavours ahead of the remaining ingredients.
 I find the combination of pungent garlic, fresh ginger and sweet prawns to be really rather delicious.
 Especially alongside some nice crisp vegetables and tender noodles.

-The end result is a beautifully colourful bowl of food, with the flavours to match.
-Let’s hope that the ginger is enough to finally give my not-quite-cold the boot!
+The end result is a beautifully colourful bowl of food, with flavours to match.
+Now I just need to hope that the double dose of ginger is enough to finally give my not-quite-cold the boot!

 - ½ tsp Chilli Flakes